Operation Rimon 20: Battle

 Thursday, July 30, 1970, began as yet another day in the ongoing War of Attrition with the IAF striking Egyptian positions along the Suez Canal.
 69 and 201 Squadron Phantoms, 110 Squadron Vautours, 113 Squadron Ouragans and 115, 102, and 116 Squadron Skyhawks took part in the strikes, encountering no aerial opposition.
 Once all aircraft had returned to base, Rimon 20 could commence.

-It began at 14:00 (Israel time, 15:00 in Egypt) with Bin-Nun, Sela, Hankin and Gil striking the Egyptian radar post at Sohana.
+It began at 14:00 (Israel time, 15:00 in Egypt) with Bin-Nun, Sela, Hankin and Gil striking the Egyptian radar post at Sokhna.
 Meanwhile, Amos Amir's four 119 Squadron Mirages were crossing the Gulf of Suez at low altitude, entering Egyptian airspace before turning north and ascending to 35,000 ft.
 Flying in tight formation to appear as a single or double target on a routine reconnaissance flight, the four Mirages were each armed with a pair of AIM-9D Sidewinders.
 It took 11 minutes but the Soviets eventually fell for the ruse and scrambled their fighters to intercept the Israeli aircraft.
 First off the ground was a MiG-21 quartet from Kawm Ushim led by Captain Kamenev, followed shortly later by two four-ship formations from Beni-Suef led by captains Yurchenko and Saranin.
 A MiG from the latter formation soon aborted the mission after encountering engine problems.
 Twelve more MiGs were later launched from Kawm Ushim and al-Qatamiyah (also known as Wadi Al Jandali, near Kafr Mas'ud).
 Two Soviet quartets were vectored to intercept the intruding "reconnaissance" flight, while another two were directed at what were thought to be Skyhawks on a ground attack mission.

 As the first MiGs were 20 km out and approaching from the west, Amos Amir led his four aircraft in a 270° climbing turn that brought them on a westerly heading.
 They had, however, turned too tightly.
 Instead of drawing the MiGs westward, they were now facing them head-on.
 As the Mirages were closing in on the MiGs, the four Phantoms were approaching the area at low altitude and at a line abreast.
 The original plan had called for the Phantoms to zip in from below, behind and beneath the MiG-21s pursuing the Mirages, and pick them off with their radar-guided AIM-7 Sparrows.
 This was now no longer possible and as the Phantoms entered the fray, a close-quarters dogfight commenced.

 The Israelis were not only skillful, but lucky as well: one Russian pilot managed to get on the tail of a Phantom and hit it with an AA-2 Atoll heat-seeking missile, but it failed to explode.